 Peel the Potatoes and cut into thick slices, then pat dry.
 Top and tail the Peppers and cut into equal sized pieces - around 1 inch pieces.

-Heat Oil in a pot and add Tomato puree.
-Cook for 1 minute.
-Add Stock, Garlic, Salt and Pepper.
+In the same pan that the kofte were fried in, add Tomatoes, Tomato puree, Turkish Pepper Paste and Garlic.
+Cook for 1 - 2 minutes on medium high.
+Add Molasses, Stock, Salt and Pepper.
 Bring to a boil and then simmer for 10 - 15 minutes over medium heat till the mixture has thickened.

 Step 5 - Bake the Izmir Kofte